apt1002/strategy/heterodox.md

 predict, however, that the way ordinary people use computers will converge with the way computers are programmed.
 The trend in that direction is already clear.
 But the digital literacy deficit is not going to close automatically.
 Somebody needs to invent the missing foundational technologies.
-It won't be Big Tech [why not?
-Apple already built the world’s biggest company on making computers easier to use.].
+We can't rely on Big Tech.

 ## Heterogeneous motivations